balajibalasubramaniam/mutationdocker/README.md

 # Cyber-Physical Mutation tool

-This tool is part of a master thesis done at University of Nebraska-Lincoln.
+This tool is part of a master thesis done at the University of Nebraska-Lincoln.

 Author names: Balaji Balasubramaniam, Prof. Justin Bradley, Prof. Sebastian Elbaum